Master’s in Marriage and Family Therapy Degree Overview

 The nuclear family has evolved.
 No longer does the American household fit one shape, size, or style.
 Yet, the family unit remains the cornerstone of our society, and the COAMFTE-accredited Master of Arts in Marital and Family Therapy (MFT) Degree Program offered by the California School of Professional Psychology (CSPP) at Alliant International University is specifically tailored to train you in how to help these individuals and families, regardless of their structure or circumstance.

 Families and married couples need the assistance of therapists to guide them through contemporary problems in difficult and challenging times.
 With a family therapy education, you can help make a difference in people’s lives.
-Advance your career today with our MFT master’s program.
+We are committed to your success as a marriage and family therapist, and with our marriage and family counseling program you will get the education and skill set you need to flourish.
+Learn more about our graduate school and advance your career today with our MFT master’s program.

 Faculty and Admissions